 |Route To Millarville Racetrack|

 3. Your Bike, Camping Equipment, Food

 "There is only one really bad way to bike tour and that is to not go bike touring."

 As far as the bike goes, honestly, ride what you got.
-The only real exception to this would be a full suspension MTB or serious racing-type road bike (though both could work in a pinch if you could manage a big backpack).
+The only real exception to this would be a full suspension MTB or serious racing-type road bike - though both could work for your first time out.
 Invest in some pannier bags and a sturdy rack and you're good to go.
 Adding a handlebar bag is a really nice touch to keep important things close by and accessible while riding.

 Hybrid-style bikes are great as they usually have mounts for racks and fenders, comfortable fit, and a wide-ish gear range.
 I've even gone fixie-packing with friends a few times and it was as much fun as touring on a regular geared bike.
 Even an older model hardtail MTB can work great.

 |Loaded up and ready to tackle a new route in Southern Alberta - Old Porcupine's Choice.|

 However, if you decide you want to invest in a purpose made bikecamping bike, there are many options to choose from now which include but are not limited to:

 - Traditional Road Touring (Surly Long Haul Trucker, Fuji Touring Disc)